sammuelyee/docs/cartodb-editor.md

 ## One-minute introduction

-Your dashboard has two main sections: **tables** and **visualizations**.
-The steps to create a visualization of your data are simple:
+Your dashboard is your baseline.
+It has two main sections: **tables** and **visualizations**.
+To get started, you will need to create a visualization from your data by following these simple steps:

-1. Create a new **table** by importing data
+1. Add a new **table**
-2. Create a new **visualization** from your table
+2. Import a dataset (or "Start from scratch" by selecting "Create empty table")
-3. Share it (public or privately)
+3. Create a new **visualization** from your table

-_You may stop at step two if you don't need to share your visualization.
-Keeping visualizations private can be useful for internal data analysis and gaining data insights._
+4. Share it (publicly or privately)

-CartoDB lets you easily import your data in many different formats (Excel, CSV, XML, SHP, GeoJSON, [see all](#supported-data-formats)) and from different sources (see all possibilities in [Importing data](#importing-data)).
-CartoDB includes interactive wizards that make it easy to show your data on a map.
-Our wizards enable you to select what type of visualization you want to create, define legends and infowindows ([What is an infowindow?](#infowindows)) and select which information from your database you want to show.
+CartoDB accepts data in different formats (Excel, CSV, XML, SHP, GeoJSON, [see all](#supported-data-formats)) and from different sources (see all possibilities for [Importing data](#importing-data)).
+Our interactive wizards make it easy and fun to map your data.
+Choose a basemap, define legends and infowindows ([What is an infowindow?](#infowindows)), and select how to show your data with custom display options.

-After you have created your visualization with our web interface, you may keep it private, share it with your colleagues, or publish it to the web either by sharing its URL or embedding it in your blog or CMS.
+When your visualization is complete, you may keep it private, share it with your colleagues, or publish it to the web by circulating its custom URL or embedding it in your blog.

-In this guide we'll walk through many of the features available in the CartoDB web interface.
-If you are ready to experiment with our powerful APIs then go to [CartoDB.js]({{ '/cartodb-platform/cartodb-js.html' | prepend: site.baseurl }}) and [SQL API]({{ '/cartodb-platform/sql-api.html' | prepend: site.baseurl }}).
+In this guide, we'll walk through many features of the CartoDB web interface.
+If you are ready to experiment with our powerful APIs, then go to [CartoDB.js]({{ '/cartodb-platform/cartodb-js.html' | prepend: site.baseurl }}) and [SQL API]({{ '/cartodb-platform/sql-api.html' | prepend: site.baseurl }}).

 ## Tables

-CartoDB features a geospatial database which is a database capable of storing geospatial information such as geometry.
-When you import data into CartoDB, you are importing data into a standard database.
-Under the hood PostgreSQL is running with the geospatial extension PostGIS.
-If you've never heard of these open-source tools don't worry.
-Just remember (or tell your technical people) that CartoDB is fully compatible with these technologies.
+CartoDB operates a database that is capable of storing geospatial information, or geometry.
+When you import data into CartoDB, you are sending it to a standard database.
+Under the hood, PostgreSQL is running with the PostGIS extension.
+Don't worry if you've never heard of these tools- CartoDB takes care of the technical details so that you can get busy making awesome maps.

 ### Importing data

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/addtable.png' | prepend: site.baseurl }}" alt="Adding a new table" /></p>

-Importing your data is easy, and you have several ways of doing it.
-Pick your favorite!
+Importing your data to CartoDB is a seamless and flexible process.
+Pick your preferred method from the following options:

 1. **Create an empty table**
 2. **Upload a local file**